ANXIETY, STRESS AND HAIR LOSS

 Typically, acute stress hair loss will present itself about 2-3 months after the incident, but should grow back in 3-6 months once the issue is identified and addressed.

-Chronic Stress, Anxiety & Hair Loss
+Chronic Stress, Anxiety and Hair Loss

 Hair loss due to stress that is ongoing, aka chronic stress, will present excessive hair shedding that lasts longer than 6 months.
 Hair fall from chronic stress may be due to an underlying medical condition such as a thyroid issue, illness or consistently poor nutrition.